UniBoDS4H/TDSFT/README.md

             }
          ```
          This is an overview of all the components available:
-         1. DropDown: DropDown Menu
+         1. DropDown-> DropDown Menu with values specified using the `value` key (see the example above);
-         2. Check -> CheckBox
+         2. Check -> CheckBox;
-         3. Text -> Text Field
+         3. Text -> Text Field;
-         4. InputSegmentationsSelector
+         4. InputSegmentationsSelector -> number edit field which permits to select one of the input segmentations;
-         5. Number -> Number Field
+         5. Number -> Number edit field with range specified with the `limits` key (see the example above).

 ## Documentation ##
 See the [documentation file]() for the details.

 ## License ##
 See the [license file](LICENSE_GENERAL) for the details. \
-The [STAPLE implementation](api/include/STAPLE.m) has its own [license file](LICENSE_STAPLE).
+The [STAPLE implementation](api/fusionAlgorithms/include/STAPLE.m) has its own [license file](LICENSE_STAPLE).

 ## Acknowledgments ##
 - Lorenzo Drudi, Bachelor's Degree Student in Computer Sciences, University of Bologna, Italy \